HerrMotz/bachelor-thesis/publication/main.typ

   "Implicit1" &longArrow("ended at") && 28.08.1768.  #<ex_qualifier_2>
 $ <assertions_goethe_education>

-Having specified such an implicit concept for our concept "educated at for a certain time", one is free to add a few extra statements about what he studied and whether he graduated:
+Having specified the qualified statement "educated at for a certain time", one is free to add a few extra statements about what he studied and whether he graduated:

 $
   "Implicit1" &longArrow("field of study") && "Law", \